s4kibs4mi/s4kibs4mi/README.md

 You can find me on [Linkedin](https://linkedin.com/in/s4kibs4mi), [Twitter](https://twitter.com/s4kibs4mi), [StackOverflow](https://stackoverflow.com/users/2923205/sakib-sami), [Medium](https://medium.com/@sakibsami).
 I also use few other social networks but I don't think that will be interesting for you.

-I have over 6 years of large scale software design & development experience (Backend & Android).
+I have over 6 years of large scale software design & development experience (Backend).
 Experienced in both writing software from scratch and maintaining large existing projects.
 In this time I have developed applications on different verticals including messaging, audio/video streaming, ride-sharing, event-driven, eCommerce, FinTech, EdTech, IoT, Blockchain, and so on.

 Lastly worked at Pathao Inc as Software Engineer, where I mostly worked with Golang, Docker, Kubernetes and some other cool stuffs.
 Previously worked for NybSys, Bangladesh as Senior Software Engineer and Bashundhara Group as Software Engineer.